 The three target aimags have a total population of 222,570, of which 34,508 (or 15.5%) are herders.
 Total population in the nine target soums is 24,841, of which 6,204 (25%) are herders.
-42.5% of the population in Dornod aimag live below the poverty line; 30.2% in Sukhbaatar aimag; and 38% in Khentii, compared to a national average of 28.4%.
-The monthly average income per household in the Eastern aimags is the lowest of Mongolia's five regions.
+42.5% of the population in Dornod aimag live below the poverty line; 30.2% in Sukhbaatar aimag; and 38% in Khentii, compared to a national average of 28.4%.[12]12 The monthly average income per household in the Eastern aimags is the lowest of Mongolia's five regions.[13]13

 The livestock sector accounts for almost 10% of export earnings and approximately 80% of the total agricultural production in Mongolia.
-About 26% of the work force and about 20% of households, more importantly, over 70% of employments in rural areas are directly engaged in the livestock sector providing food and goods to the remaining 3 million people.
-Livestock related income is highly seasonal, and herders often take out loans and repay their debt when they sell their livestock products such as meat and cashmere.

-Cashmere income accounts for a significant portion of herder income and is key to their resilient livelihoods.
-For Mongolia, cashmere is the country's third largest exporting industry after copper and gold.
+About 26% of the work force and about 20% of households, more importantly, over 70% of employments in rural areas are directly engaged in the livestock sector providing food and goods to the remaining 3 million people.[14]14 Livestock related income is highly seasonal, and herders often take out loans and repay their debt when they sell their livestock products such as meat and cashmere.
+Cashmere income accounts for a significant portion of herder income and is key to their resilient livelihoods.[15]15 For Mongolia, cashmere is the country's third largest exporting industry after copper and gold.
 The cashmere industry provides income to over 100,000 people, 90% of whom are women, and 80% are people below the age of 35.
-Mongolia has an estimated total of 27 million goats and an annual cashmere production capacity of 9,400 tons.
+Mongolia has an estimated total of 27 million goats and an annual cashmere production capacity of 9,400 tons.[16]16 change as the leading causes of land degradation.
+National rangeland can sustainably support 25 million head of livestock; in 2018, this was exceeded 2.7 times.
+[18]18 As a result, Mongolia is experiencing severe soil and grassland degradation.
+Changes that reduce ecosystem function and loss of native rangeland plant species are considered as degradation among ecologists, whereas for herders degradation means loss of rangeland's capacity to produce good forage and a decrease in the availability of seasonally appropriate vegetation that would directly affect their livestock and reduce access to essential key resources and plants.
+Both of these views are valid and important when interpreting degradation in the Eastern Steppe region.